lievertz/terraform-demo/README.md

 ## Version-Locked Executable Dependencies
 When modules and especially the live module version-lock Terraform and the Provider executables, the project is insulated from changes from Hashicorp and the cloud provider.
 Note that Terraform is on major version **0**.
 Breaking changes have frequently hit major organizations that did not do this.

+## Representative Root Structure
+Ideally, the Terraform directory structure should function so as to: (a) keep the provision of variables relatively DRY (Don't Repeat Yourself) and related to the environment hierarchy, and (b) act as a 1:1 representation of actual deployed infrastructure in the cloud.